Tuistmessiah/web-a-thon/README.md

 Install dependencies, `npm install` in `root` and in `/frontend`.
 The node server uses dummy data, so no database installation is required.

-From the `root`, run the whole app, `npm run start` (The dev dependency `npm-run-all` is needed for this operation).
-Run node server with `npm run start:server:dev` (dev) or `npm run start:server` and the frontend with `npm run start:react`.
+From the `root`, run the whole app, `npm run start` (The dev dependency `concurrently` is needed for this operation).
+Alternatively, run node server with `npm run start:server:dev` (dev) or `npm run start:server` and the frontend with `npm run start:react`.
 By default, the node server runs on `http://localhost:5000/` and the react app on `http://localhost:3000/`.

 ## Configuration